pumapayio/smart-contracts/docs/Top Up Pull Payment.md

 ```

 #### Validate Cancellation
-The `isValidCancellation()` method is being called when all the validations have been passed on the `cancelTopUpPayment()` method.
+The `isValidCancellation()` method is used when all the validations have been passed on the `cancelTopUpPayment()` method.
-Checks if a cancellation request is valid by comparing the v, r, s params and the hashed params with the customer address.
+It checks if a cancellation request is valid by comparing the v, r, s params and the hashed params with the customer address.
 ```solidity
 /// @param v - recovery ID of the ETH signature. - https://github.com/ethereum/EIPs/issues/155
 /// @param r - R output of ECDSA signature.